pkgeo-org/hydeout/_posts/2018-05-01-VectorTileWorkshop-Windows10Home.md

 ## 9. Run TileServer GL ##
 + Ensure Docker is running on your computer
-+ From the command line change into the directory where you have placed your mbtiles file.
++ From the command line change into the directory where you have placed your mbtiles file

 + Start the TileServer GL container from the Quick Start Terminal prompt